Biosias/uefi-mkconfig/README.md

 ## Custom/Managed entries

 Script will create and delete **ONLY** EFI entries with hex ID larger or equal to 0100 and less or equal to 0200.
+ID 0200 is dedicated for automatic backup entry creation.
+This entry will not be deleted automatically!
 If custom entry is needed, assign it hex ID below or above this range.

 ## Kernel Commands